sf585978/broadbandR/README.md

 # broadbandR
 An R package for interfacing with the FCC's National Broadband Map API.
+Now deprecated because of the [decommisioning of the FCC's National Broadband Map API](https://www.fcc.gov/news-events/blog/2018/12/07/decommissioning-national-broadband-map-and-its-apis).

 ## Installation
 To get the current version of the pacakge from GitHub: